jfla-fan/TMS/README.md

 Service that manages tasks, their deadlines, sends notifications. \
 Look for openapi.yml to check out the backend api.

+Dev Containers vs code extension may be used for comfortable development.

+## Internal useful commands

+Some commands that you may find useful during development:

+* `su -s /bin/bash user` - change user to "user".

 ## Makefile

 Makefile contains typicaly useful targets for development: